yogapriya-28/Luxury-Housing-Sales-Analysis-Bengaluru/README.md

 # Luxury-Housing-Sales-Analysis-Bengaluru
-Build a complete real estate analytics solution using Python for advanced data cleaning, load the refined dataset into a SQL database, and use Power BI to directly connect to SQL and build a dashboard.
+Build a complete real estate analytics solution using Python for advanced data cleaning, loaded the refined dataset into a SQL database, and used Power BI to directly connect to SQL and build a dashboard.
 It replicates a real-world enterprise-level data pipeline, handling 100,000+ property records and generating actionable business insights for developers, investors, and real estate analysts.

 Workflow
 ------------